OHDSI/TheBookOfOhdsi/SqlAndR.md

 \index{QueryLibrary}

 QueryLibrary is a library of commonly-used SQL queries for the CDM.
-It is available as an online application[^queryLibraryUrl] shown in Figure \@ref(fig:queryLibrary), and as an R package[^queryLibraryPackageUrl].
+It is available as an online application[^queryLibraryUrl] shown in Figure \@ref(fig:queryLibrary), and as an R package.[^queryLibraryPackageUrl]

 [^queryLibraryUrl]: http://data.ohdsi.org/QueryLibrary